 - values of the vegetation - for example, landscape amenity, habitat features, and/or cultural or historical significance

 - reasons for the request, including any possible threats to the vegetation.

-Nominations will be assessed within 14 business days against the objectives of the Natural Assets Local Law 2003 to determine if a Vegetation Protection Order will be placed on the vegetation.
+Nominations will be assessed against the objects of the Natural Assets Local Law 2003 to determine if a Vegetation Protection Order will be placed on the vegetation.